Couldn't Unmount Disk 69888 on Mac | Definition and Solution

 4. What does it mean to unmount a hard drive on Mac?

-Firstly, disconnecting an optical disc or a disk drive from a PC.
-The operating system unmounts the media when an individual chooses "Eject" to remove an optical disc from the computer compared to the mount.
-Unmounting means taking a tape or disk cartridge out of the drive.
+The operating system unmounts an optical disc or disk drive when someone chooses "Eject" to remove it from the computer, similar to taking a tape or disk cartridge out of the drive.

 Related Articles